 B)The acceptance of said application from the Operator requires at least the partial release of the Available Storage Space that has already been offered to the LNG User and that will not be used during the timeframe that is required to satisfy the application of the LNG User, namely the Maximum Estimated Reserve of the LNG User during the timeframe of the release must be lower than the part of the Available Storage Space that has been offered to the User.

-2. For the actualization of the above release the LNG User’s consent, from which the Available Storage Space is released, is not required
+2. For the actualization of the above release the LNG User’s consent, from which the Available Storage Space is released, is not required.

 3. If the conditions of par.
 [1] concur, the area is released from each LNG User for which on relation to the Day (d) and within the timeframe the release takes place the following apply:

-Α) Has at least one (1) in effect Approved LNG Apllication and
+Α) Has at least one (1) in effect Approved LNG Application and

-B) The differenve between the part of the Available Storage Space that has been offered and the Maximum Estimated Reserve is positive.
+B) The difference between the part of the Available Storage Space that has been offered and the Maximum Estimated Reserve is positive.
 The abovementioned difference is considered as the Maximum Daily Release Quantity for an LNG User for the Day (d)

 4. The part of the Available Storage Space that has been offered to the User (i) for the Day (d) within the timeframe of release is calculated as the sum of the part of the Available Storage Space of the LNG Facility for which, the Day (d):